Boosting Resolution Generalization of Diffusion Transformers with Randomized Positional Encodings: Conclusion

 \section{Conclusion}

-This work mainly investigates the resolution extrapolation problem in diffusion transformers (DiTs) from the perspective of positional encoding.
-Previously related approaches such as NTK and YaRN have not fully addressed the inconsistency of positional encodings between training and testing phases.
-We propose an 2D randomized positional encoding for DiTs, ensuring that the positional encodings during testing are all trained.
+This work investigates the resolution generalization problem in diffusion transformers from the perspective of positional encodings (PEs).
+Previous approaches have not fully addressed the inconsistency of PEs between training and testing.
+We propose RPE-2D, ensuring that the PEs during testing are all trained.
 By modeling the position orders among image patches rather than their absolute distances, our method bridge the gap between training and testing.
 Additionally, we propose random data augmentation further enhance the model's ordering modeling while reducing its dependency on the exact number of tokens.
 To address the potential issue of image incompleteness caused by random data augmentation, we also introduce micro-conditioning, enabling the model to perceive the specific augmentation methods applied.
 During high-resolution inference, we also employ attention scaling and timestep shifting to address issues related to attention entropy increase and signal-to-noise ratio mismatch.
 Experimental results on ImageNet-256/512 demonstrate that our proposed method significantly outperforms existing competing approaches in the resolution generalization problem.
-In the future, we will extend the proposed method to text-to-image and text-to-video tasks.